Beloslava of Bulgaria: History

 Beloslava was daughter of tsar Ivan Asen II and his first wife Anna (religious name Anisia), mentioned in the Synodik of the Bulgarian Church.
 The couple had another daughter — Maria, who married Manuel of Epirus.
 It is possible that Beloslava and her sister Maria were illegitimate children of Ivan Asen because his first marriage with Anna was not recognized by the Bulgarian Orthodox Church.
-But there was no dоubt about the noble birth of his daughters, so both were married to men of high aristocratic status.
+But there was no doubt about the noble birth of his daughters, so both were married to men of high aristocratic status.

 After the battle of Klokotnitsa, Bulgaria became the leading political power on the Balkans and Beloslava was married to Serbian prince Stefan Vladislav.
 The marriage was arranged by his uncle Rastko Nemanjić in order to secure good relations between the Kingdom of Serbia and the Bulgarian Empire.

 In 1234 a Bulgarian-aided coup d'état in Serbia toppled king Stefan Radoslav, a son-in-law and protégé of the despotes Theodore of Epirus, and replaced him with Stefan Vladislav, who was his brother.
 So Beloslava become the new queen of Serbia.